anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/05-06-evaluation/scripts/plots/README.md

 </p>
 <figcaption>
   <div align="center">
-  Maximum link layer packet sizes for each transport for the resolution of name XXXXX.id.exp.example.org (24 characters) for a single record (A and AAAA respectively) for different CoAP methods (F = FETCH, G = GET, P = POST) and block sizes.
+  Maximum link layer packet sizes for each transport when resolving a name with a length of 24 characters for a single record (A and AAAA respectively) for different CoAP methods (F = FETCH, G = GET, P = POST) and block sizes.
 “Last” denotes the size of the last block with block-wise transfer.
   </div>
 </figcaption>
 </figure>